 By Bijan Razzaghi

 North Korea this week has unveiled a nuclear device small enough to fit into the warhead of their KN-20 ICBM.
-Unlike the very common scud missiles the KN-20 is a two stage liquid fueled missile and does not require alot of time to be ready for launch.
+Unlike the commonly used Scud missile the KN-20 is a two stage liquid fueled missile and does not require alot of time to be ready for launch.
 At the same time Kim Jun Un announced that he would conduct a premtive strike on Guam and Hawaii.
 With these threats it’s important to understand the United States military’s options to prevent a nuclear attack.
 The United States possesses a number of systems that can be employed to deter the threat posed by North Korea’s KN-20 and other weapons.
 These systems include the B-2 Sprit stealth bomber, the B-1B Lancer Bomber, the Zumwalt class destroyer and the Ohio Class Submarine.

 The B-1B is another long range bomber but unlike the B-2 it does not possess radar defeating capabilities.
 Despite this the US Air Force possesses nearly 100 B-1s which have been operational since the later years of the cold war.
 B-1s can fly at supersonic speeds and deploy air launched JSSAM and JSOW missiles.
 B-1B also has the AN/APQ-164 offensive passively scanned electronic array radar which allows it to navigate difficult terrain at low altitudes and detect and engage targets.
 The B-1B is also supersonic being able to fly at Mach 1.15.
 The B-2s range of 5100nm like the B-2 offers the ability to fly great distances and fly from the safety of the United States.
 The B-1B can also conduct low altitude penetration missions.
 Although in the era of advanced Surface to air missiles such as the BUK M3 and S-300 variants low altitude penetration is no longer a viable option, despite this the B-1Bs AN/ALQ-161 and 184 can jam SAM radars and incoming missiles.
 This can be used against North Korea vast array of cold war era SA-2s ,SA-3s and SA,5s which constitute for nearly 3000 of North Korea’s radar guided SAMs.